View All Learning Articles

 In general, lenders think that home buyers with credit scores over 740 are less likely to default on their loans and worry that buyers under 500 will be more likely to default.

-This thinking applies to home buyers with large or small down payments, and across all government-backed mortgage types, including conventional mortgages, FHA loans, VA loans, and USDA loans.
+This thinking applies to home buyers who make large down payments or low down payments, and across all government-backed mortgage types, including conventional loans, FHA loans, VA loans, and USDA loans.

 No matter your credit score, though, there’s room to improve it by establishing a pattern of positive financial behavior.